Alter2k20/CosMos/README.md

 - Create, edit, and delete blog posts with a rich text editor
 - Organize content with tags and categories
-- Responsive design for desktop and mobile
 - User authentication and profile management
-- Search and filter posts easily
 - Markdown support for writing and formatting
 - Open source and customizable